Sinopec to pay $1.5 billion for parent's oil, gas assets

 Sinopec, which on Sunday reported a 12.8 percent fall in 2012 net profit due to a drop in revenues from its upstream and chemicals businesses, bought deepwater oilfields in Angola from its parent for $2.46 billion in 2010.

-Its refining division - where throughput edged up 1.8 percent to 221.31 million tonnes last year - made an operating loss of 11.95 billion yuan under Chinese accounting standards, compared with a loss of 37.6 billion yuan the previous year.
+Its refining division - where throughput edged up 1.8 percent to 221.31 million metric tons last year - made an operating loss of 11.95 billion yuan ($1.92 billion) under Chinese accounting standards, compared with a loss of 37.6 billion yuan the previous year.

 (Reporting by Charlie Zhu; Editing by Mark Potter and Ryan Woo)